Best Practices for Destroying Eggs or Preventing Hatching - Canada Goose Management

 - Eggs may be disposed of in household garbage or directly at landfills.
 If eggs are placed in garbage receptacles such as dumpsters, they should be placed in opaque bags.

-You must have a permit from Environment Canada, Canadian Wildlife Service to destroy eggs or prevent them from hatching.
+You must have a permit from Environment and Climate Change Canada, Canadian Wildlife Service to destroy eggs or prevent them from hatching.

 Preventing hatching may also be accomplished by sterilizing the eggs.
 Egg sterilization is recommended only for situations where there is reason to believe that birds will re-nest if their eggs are removed or destroyed.
 If eggs are sterilized, the birds will continue to incubate the eggs until it is too late to re-nest.
 However, they may continue to aggressively defend their nest site and by the time they eventually abandon the sterile eggs, geese will very likely have begun to moult and may not be able to leave the area until they have grown new feathers, a process that can take up to 6 weeks.